prjctgeek/foodie/index.md

 As many foodies recently, I've experimented cooking with a sous-vide (hot water bath) setup.
 My family will not tolerate the texture of meat straight out of the sous-vide.
 There are a couple things going on here, I believe: one is that the meat (think tenderloin) is too squishy, and this squishyness is associated with being under-done.
-I cooked it to medium rare on the tempurature scale, but telling them that doesn't help.
+I cooked it to medium rare on the temperature scale, but telling them that doesn't help.
 Fine, slice the tenderloin into  medallians and fry in a pan for 2 minutes a side: "Oh now I can it eat it".

 #### Spicy or strong flavors

 This area crosses over with acidity.
-Of course pickles are out of the question, but even mixing in elements like saurkraut on a sandwhich or a kimchee flavored soup is a no go.
+Of course pickles are out of the question, but even mixing in elements like saurkraut on a sandwich or a kimchee flavored soup is a no go.
 Cumin, anise, and many other flavors are not tolerated.

 Indian food, korean food, and many other cuisines are frustratingly out of bounds with this rule.